-Name of Director Category salary, Perquisites & Allowances (₹) Total (₹) Mr. Anil Jain Managing Director 84,00,000 - 84,00,000
+Name of Director Category Salary, Perquisites & Allowances (₹) No. of Stock options granted Total (₹) Mr. Anil Jain Managing Director 84,00,000 - 84,00,000

 Service contracts, notice period, severance fees

 The appointment of the Managing Director is governed by resolutions passed by the shareholders of the Company, which covers the terms and conditions of such appointment read with the service rules of the Company.
 A separate service contract is not entered into by the Company with the Managing Director.